tommyrot/superseriousstats/.github/README.md

 ## About the Project

 Started in 2002 as a fun way to visualize IRC chats between friends, this project has evolved from a single static page into a dynamic ***piece of art*** with user profiles and a browsable history.
-It’s released under a permissive, free, and open license so like-minded people can enjoy it as they wish.
+It's released under a permissive, free, and open license so like-minded people can enjoy it as they wish.
 I consider the project feature-complete, though there will always be ideas floating around in my mind.

 ## Installation